RPGroup-PBoC/mwc_growth/code/processing/20180427_r1_37C_glycerol_O2_dilution/README.md

 | Isopropylthiogalactopyranoside (IPTG) | 0, 0.1, 5, 10, 25, 50, 75, 100, 250, 500, 1000, 5000  [mM] |

 ## Notes & Observations
-* Strains grew from 8am to 4:30pm in glucose at 37C.
+* Strains grew from 9pm to 10:15am in glycerol at 37C.
+The round-bottom 96 well dilution plate in the cold room was not covered in foil overnight.

 ## Analysis Files